TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/generalOptions.md

 	</div>
 </pre>
 #####
-In a Javascript in the knockout view model you should have the observable variable with the name equals the **options** settings value.
+In a JavaScript in the knockout view model you should have the observable variable with the name equals the **options** settings value.
 You can change grid options dynamically after grid loading.
 In an example below, grid setting **enableSorting** can be changed using the function 'enableSorting'.